napatech/dpdk/ntacc_readme.md

   phdr = (struct rte_mbuf_batch_pkt_hdr *)((u_char *)phdr + phdr->storedLength);
 }
 ```
 > Note: It is not allowed to keep packets for further analysis.
 The packets will be invalid when a new batch buffer is requested.
-To keep a packet, it must be copied to a local mbuf using the function [`rte_pktmbuf_batch_copy_packet_from_batch`](#copybatch)
+To keep a packet, it must be copied to a local mbuf using the function [`rte_pktmbuf_cmbatch_copy_packet_from_batch`](#copybatch)

 ### Browsing the batch buffer using mbuf helper function<a name="browhelper"></a>
-The batch buffer can be browsed using a helper function [`rte_pktmbuf_batch_get_next_packet`](#browhelper).
+The batch buffer can be browsed using a helper function [`rte_pktmbuf_cmbatch_get_next_packet`](#browhelper).
 The helper function returns packet data in a mbuf.
 A description of the different mbuf variables used are described below.

 | Variable | Description |
 |-----------|-----------|